sekika/swrcfit/README.md

    To disable the restriction of q[r] >= 0,  the 8th line, pqr=1, is to be changed to pqr=0.

    The line 9 controls the output mode; the parameter adv defines how the result is shown.
 The default value is adv=0, where only basic information is shown (normal mode), and when it is changed to adv=1, advanced information (correlation matrix and standard deviation) is also shown as a result (advanced mode).

+   From version 2.0, new features are available.
+Version 2.0 is now beta release and can be obtained from https://github.com/sekika/swrcfit/releases.

+   The first feature is to draw graph.
+You can control if you draw a graph on terminal or/and file, and how the graph look like, within the setting file.
+Detail is described here: https://github.com/sekika/swrcfit/wiki/Drawing-graph-with-gnuplot

+   The second feature is the option of simple output.

 ## Running the program